Table Tennis FAQ

 Skills and Techniques:

-• The best players in the world, showcasing near-perfect technique and physical conditioning.
+• The best players in the world, showcasing perfect technique and physical conditioning.

 Gameplay: